isabelacmor/advent-of-code-2018/README.md

 ### Day 9
 - Part 1 executed in 109 ms
+- Part 2 executed in 462 ms

+### Day 10

+### Day 11
-- Part 1 executed in 462 ms
+- Part 1 executed in 458 ms
+- Part 2 executed in 185637 ms (with some smart bounding based on the sample outputs, this can decrease to 1564 ms)